kgulka/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is an app created as part the course material for LightHouse Labs Web Development Bootcamp.
 It's a cool app that allows you to schedule appointments for a week.
+The Interview Scheduler relies on the Scheduler API project for it's backend.

 ## Screen Shots